Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 <h4>Treatment of Categorical Features</h4>

 <h5>Nominal Features</h5>
 Nominal features are categorical features that have no numerical importance.
 Order does not matter.
-Most of the columns fall in this category as follows: "fuel", "cylinders","type","transmission", "manufacturer", "state", "size", "paint_color", "title_status", "model", and "drive".
+Most of the columns were found to fall in this category as follows: "fuel", "cylinders","type","transmission", "manufacturer", "state", "size", "paint_color", "title_status", "model", and "drive".
+The Pandas getdummies function to creates dummy variables was used to treat them.
+A dummy variable is a numerical variable that encodes categorical information, having two possible values: 0 or 1.
+It is important to highlight that the column: "model" not encoded, i.e., not used for the rest of the analysis, since it contains 4375 features.
+Otherwise, it will takes geological ages to do any modelling in my laptop.